Commercial Construction Loans Australia

 - Completion of roof and walls

-Different terms can be negotiated with lenders but it’s important to determine exactly where each stage of construction starts and finishes so that developers can be absolutely sure when your next injection of cash will be released.
+Different terms can be negotiated with lenders but it’s important to determine exactly where each stage of construction starts and finishes so that developers can be absolutely sure when the next injection of cash will be released.
 Matching a construction loan with the cash life cycle of the construction project ensures that cash doesn’t run dry and there are no unnecessary delays.

 Commercial Construction Loans Comparison & What To Expect

-If your business has a concise construction plan, including construction timelines, a realistic Gross Domestic Value (GDV) assessment and a good credit history, it is possible to secure construction finance in as little as 24-48 hours.
-If your project is considered more risky and larger than your normal projects it can take longer.
+If a business has a concise construction plan, including construction timelines, a realistic Gross Development Value (GDV) assessment and a good credit history, it is possible to secure construction finance in as little as 24-48 hours.
+If a project is considered more risky or larger in scale then financing can take a little longer.
 That’s not to say it’s not possible though as one of the biggest benefits to commercial construction financing is it can allow businesses to take on larger projects and reach a new level.

 Is Security Required For Commercial Construction Financing?

-The property you are building or upgrading in your construction project will act as security in the financing process.
-Very rarely will you have to provide additional forms of security for a construction loan.
+The property that is being built or upgraded in the construction project will act as security in the financing process.
+Very rarely will developers have to provide additional forms of security for a construction loan.

 Construction Invoice Factoring

 Construction invoice factoring works just like any other form of invoice finance.
 The facility allows construction companies to access money from unpaid invoices prior to the original due date of client invoices, albeit at a small discount.
 The reason many lenders will specifically call it ‘construction invoice factoring’ is they know it can be particularly useful for construction companies as the industry traditionally settles invoices much slower than other industries.